Pro-Europe vote fragments but limits nationalist gains in EU election

 EU officials were delighted by an increase in turnout to 51%, up from 43% in 2014.
 It was the first reverse in a trend of falling participation since the first direct EU vote in 1979.

-At its highest in 20 years, that turnout may muffle talk of a “democratic deficit” undermining the legitimacy of EU lawmaking.
+At its highest in 20 years, that turnout may muffle talk of a “democratic deficit” undermining the legitimacy of the EU.

+As the Union faces unprecedented slights from the United States under President Donald Trump, hostility from Russia under President Vladimir Putin and anxiety over the rising trading power of China, a revival of its citizens’ interest, however muted, and a containment of its critics, is welcome for supporters of the bloc.

+A stronger voice for the liberals and Greens could see the next EU executive seek a tougher line on regulating polluting industries, taxing multinational companies or demanding trading partners help contain climate change — as well as press its own members, notably in the east, not to damage civil rights.

 In Germany, Chancellor Angela Merkel’s conservatives lost seven percentage points from five years ago as the far-right Alternative for Germany gained four points to 11%.
 But the headlines there went to the Greens, who nearly doubled their vote to finish second on 21%, ahead of the Social Democrats.

-Britain voted on Thursday but began releasing partial results only late on Sunday.
+Britain voted on Thursday but began releasing results only late on Sunday.
 The BBC said Farage’s Brexit Party was set for a big win, reflecting frustration at the fact Britain is still in the EU, two months after Brexit was supposed to happen.

 Farage is determined that his MEPs will not sit for long in Brussels - though drama after the resignation of Prime Minister Theresa May leaves the fate of Brexit still very uncertain.